 When you have more than $2,500 in monthly credit card transactions, even if you haven’t been in company for much longer than a year, your odds of acceptance are likely to be good.

 Funders will be looking at the chance of being paid back, so if your company has been pretty successful, that will be a plus.
-And because of this one-of-a-kind approach to approval, merchant cash advances often have substantially higher approval rates than traditional business loans.
+And because of this one-of-a-kind approach to approval, merchant cash advances often have substantially higher approval rates than traditional business financing.

 A merchant cash advance is great for a small business that needs extra capital to grow and become more competitive.